adamklen/adamklen.github.io/index.md

 ## Adaptive antialiasing

 Sending out one ray per pixel renders images with very hard edges and jagged lines (called aliasing).
 We can mitigate this by sending out multiple rays per pixel in slightly different directions and averaging the results.
 However, this is pretty expensive and there is a lot of time wasted on regions of the scene where not a lot is going on.
-Many scenes have decent amounts of flat walls or empty space that doesn't result in aliasing.
-What we can instead to is use a technique to identify which parts need to be supersamples.
-My impementation does a second pass over the image and find pixels that vary in colour from at least one neighbour by some minimum threshold.
-These pixels are then supersampled as normal.
+Many scenes have plenty of flat walls or empty space that don't result in aliasing.
+What we can instead do is use a technique to identify which parts need to be supersampled.
+My impementation does a second pass over the image and finds pixels that vary in colour from at least one neighbour by some minimum threshold.
+These pixels are then stochastically supersampled.
+Samples are chosen by making small random deltas from a uniform grid across the pixel.

 <p align="center">
 <a href="assets/without_aa.png">